-- The page image is from Hark A Vagrant, in a strip about a pirate and a British naval officer who get a little too obsessed with each other.
+- The page image is from Hark!
+A Vagrant, from a series of strips about a pirate and a British naval officer who get a little too obsessed with each other.

 - Oglaf: Invoked and Deconstructed in Punching Above Your Weight.
-To give a swordsman-in-training proper motivation, his master instructs his to develop an attraction to his male opponent and find strength in his rage at being a Hopeless Suitor.
+To give a swordsman-in-training proper motivation, his master instructs him to develop an attraction to his male opponent and find strength in his rage at being a Hopeless Suitor.
 (As per Rule of Funny and Sexy, he actually succeeds.)
 This does backfire, however, when the swordsmen just snog in the arena, to the master's fury.

 - The troll concept of "kismesissitude" in Homestuck is rooted in this and is a vital part of their reproduction process, as only couples with deep feelings of love or loathing can reproduce (although it's more than just mutual hate, as there's usually some admiration on some level).
-It's strongly implied (if not outright stated) that Jack Noir and the Black Queen have this attitude towards each other whether they realize it or not.
+From the troll perspective, Jack Noir and the Black Queen have this attitude towards each other, whether they realize it or not.
 Their alternate universe selves Snowman and Spades Slick also have this relationship, heavily implied throughout their appearances and interactions, which include both violence and flirting.
 While in Doc Scratch's apartment, Snowman saves Slick's life, and they share an embrace and a "hate snog", emblazoned with a bloodstained spade (the symbol of kismesissitude.)

 - Lovely Lovecraft: Noyes claims that he and Randolph Carter "had so much fun together" and describes Carter's "utterly excited screams".
 The author commented in her notes that the double entendre was "TOTALLY intended".